Free confidential Help and Advice

-The Derbyshire Domestic Abuse Helpline facilitated by The Elm Foundation a safe, welcoming, supportive place for any man, woman or child affected by domestic abuse.
+The Derbyshire Domestic Abuse Helpline, facilitated by The Elm Foundation, is a safe, welcoming, supportive place for any man, woman or child affected by domestic abuse.

 A friendly, informal, peaceful haven in which you can talk freely and make sense of your thoughts.
 A hub that can provide the advice, support and tools you may need to change your situation; where you will feel empowered to take back control of your life.

 What will happen when you call, message or email the helpline?